andyc1997/Financial-Engineering/README.md

 5. Price Employee Share Options by binomial tree using VBA.
 6. Calibrate the parameters of stochastic differential equation (SDE) of Vasicek model in R by Least square method and MLE.
 7. Price Bermuda style Put Options by binomial tree using VBA.
+8. Price American style Put Options by trinomial tree using VBA.